atveit/SwiftStateMachine/README.markdown

 Labels are currently just Swift strings (you should generally just stick to non-special characters in labels for now).
 In the a future version of this project I intend labels to be any user definable type (most usefully: enums).

 You can also combine definitions in one string by separating them with a semicolon (this could be handy when loading a state machine definition from disk).

+You set the state machine definition's initial state.
+If you don't set the initial state - the first state defined will be assumed to be the initial state.
+It is recommeneded you set the initial state explicitly

+    machineDefinition.initialState = machineDefinition.states["locked"]

+## Interacting with State Machines

 You instantiate a state machine with a definition like so: